 WHY THE FIRST PRINT?

-Views on Emily Dickinson’s poetry were under an immense revision, when Thomas H. Johnson published The poems of Emily Dickinson in 1955, after Harvard University received her poetry manuscripts in 1950, as a gift from Gilbert H. Montague.
+Views on Emily Dickinson’s poetry came under an immense revision, when Thomas H. Johnson published The poems of Emily Dickinson in 1955, after Harvard University received her poetry manuscripts in 1950, as a gift from Gilbert H. Montague.
 Amherst College was given a collection by Millicent Todd Bingham in year 1956.

 Emily Dickinson’s poetry was a success with people of her times.
 She, as well as her readers, would know proper spelling and punctuation, even by just having awareness of the founding texts as the Declaration of Independence, Constitution, or Bill of Rights.